Joint distribution of conjugate algebraic numbers: a random polynomial approach

 \section{Introduction}

 What is the distribution of algebraic numbers of a given degree $n$?
-To answer this question, we first need to define a suitable notion for this distribution.
+To answer this question, we first need to define a suitable notion for it.
 For discrete sets like e.g. infinite subsets of integers one is lead to consider asymptotic relative densities of such sets in intervals of integers $[1,N]$ in the large $N$ limit.
-Clearly, this direct approach does not work for algebraic numbers (real or complex), since any domain contains infinite number of them (even for a fixed degree $n$).
-A possible solution is a classical stratification of algebraic numbers by the concept of height.
+Clearly, this direct approach does not work for algebraic numbers (real or complex), since any domain contains an infinite number of them (even for a fixed degree $n$).
+A possible solution is \tc{the following classical ordering} of algebraic numbers by the concept of height.
 Let $\alg$ denote the field of (all) algebraic numbers over $\mathbb{Q}$.
 A function $h:\alg\to\R_+$ is called a \emph{height function} if for any $n\in\Z_+$ and $\h>0$ there are only finitely many algebraic numbers $\alpha$ of degree~$n$ such that $h(\alpha)\leq \h$.
 Note that usually it is required (and we will always assume this) that $h(\alpha')=h(\alpha)$ for all conjugates of~$\alpha$.

 Having defined $h$, we are interested in the asymptotic number of $\alpha\in\alg$ of degree~$n$ lying in a given subset $B$ of $\R$ or $\C$ such that $h(\alpha)\leq\h$ as $\h\to\infty$.
 More generally, for $k=1,\dots,n$, one would like to determine the asymptotic behaviour of the number of $k$-tuples $(\alpha_1,\dots,\alpha_k)\in B_1\times\dots\times B_k$ of \emph{conjugate} algebraic numbers of degree $n$ and height at most $\h$ as $\h\to\infty$.